 Contract Quantity: 160,000 MMBtu per day.

 Primary Delivery Point: The point of interconnection between the Elba Island LNG marine terminal facilities of Southern LNG Inc. and any downstream pipeline, as selected by Buyer at any time and from time to time.
+To the extent that either Buyer or Seller is able to negotiate a discounted transportation rate with Southern Natural Gas Company relating in any way to the delivery of volumes under this Confirmation Letter, then the parties agree that such discount shall be shared equally between Buyer and Seller.

-Secondary Delivery Point: The point of interconnection between Southern Natural Gas Company and Destin Pipeline Company.
-Seller shall have the option (i) at any time during the months of April, May, October, November and December on not less than 5 days’ notice prior to the beginning of the month in which such option is to be exercised and (ii) during an event of force majeure (as defined by the Agreement) affecting Seller’s deliveries at the Primary Delivery Point, to make deliveries of gas hereunder at the Secondary Delivery Point in lieu of deliveries at the Primary Delivery Point.
+Secondary Delivery Point(s): From time to time Seller shall have the right to deliver gas to Buyer at mutually agreeable secondary points available to Buyer on the Southern Natural Gas Company pipeline system, including but not limited to the interconnection between Southern Natural Gas Company and Destin Pipeline Company; provided that there is sufficient capacity at such points to permit the delivery of gas at such points to Buyer.
+Seller shall have the option (i) at any time during the months of April, May, October, November and December on not less than 5 days’ notice prior to the beginning of the month in which such option is to be exercised and (ii) during an event of force majeure (as defined by the Agreement) affecting Seller’s deliveries at the Primary Delivery Point, to make deliveries of gas hereunder at the Secondary Delivery Point(s) in lieu of deliveries at the Primary Delivery Point.

 Contract Price: The Contact Price for deliveries at the Primary Delivery Point shall be equal to (i) the “Index” price for “Prices of Spot Gas Delivered to Pipelines” (per MMBtu dry) for Henry Hub, as reported in the first publication of each month of Inside FERC’s Gas Market Report for the applicable month in which deliveries are made hereunder (the “Index”) plus (ii) ___ cents ($0.__) per MMBtu.

-In the event Seller elects to deliver gas to Buyer at the Secondary Delivery Point, unless such option is exercised during, and as a result of a force majeure event (as defined by the Agreement) affecting Seller’s deliveries at the Primary Delivery Point, the Contract Price for deliveries at the Secondary Delivery Point shall be equal to (i) the “Index” price for “Prices of Spot Gas Delivered to Pipelines” (per MMBtu dry) for Henry Hub, as reported in the first publication of each month of Inside FERC’s Gas Market Report for the applicable month in which deliveries are made hereunder (the “Index”) less (ii) ____ cents ($0.__) per MMBtu.
+In the event Seller elects to deliver gas to Buyer at the Secondary Delivery Point(s), unless such option is exercised during, and as a result of a force majeure event (as defined by the Agreement) affecting Seller’s deliveries at the Primary Delivery Point, the Contract Price for deliveries at the Secondary Delivery Point(s) shall be equal to (i) the “Index” price for “Prices of Spot Gas Delivered to Pipelines” (per MMBtu dry) for Henry Hub, as reported in the first publication of each month of Inside FERC’s Gas Market Report for the applicable month in which deliveries are made hereunder (the “Index”) less (ii) ____ cents ($0.__) per MMBtu.

-In the event Seller elects to deliver gas to Buyer at the Secondary Delivery Point during and as a result of a force majeure event (as defined by the Agreement) affecting Seller’s deliveries at the Primary Delivery Point, the Contract Price for deliveries at the Secondary Delivery Point shall be equal to (i) the “Index” price for “Prices of Spot Gas Delivered to Pipelines” (per MMBtu dry) for Henry Hub, as reported in the first publication of each month of Inside FERC’s Gas Market Report for the applicable month in which deliveries are made hereunder (the “Index”) plus (ii) ______cents ($0.__) per MMBtu.
+In the event Seller elects to deliver gas to Buyer at the Secondary Delivery Point(s) during and as a result of a force majeure event (as defined by the Agreement) affecting Seller’s deliveries at the Primary Delivery Point, the Contract Price for deliveries at the Secondary Delivery Point(s) shall be equal to (i) the “Index” price for “Prices of Spot Gas Delivered to Pipelines” (per MMBtu dry) for Henry Hub, as reported in the first publication of each month of Inside FERC’s Gas Market Report for the applicable month in which deliveries are made hereunder (the “Index”) plus (ii) ______cents ($0.__) per MMBtu.